Code-Institute-Submissions/Pepper-and-Puddles/README.md

 - Identify Task Required:
 - Verify Completion:

+I want an attractive home page, that lures the customer in
+- Discuss:
+- Define Acceptance:
+- Identify Task Required:
+- Verify Completion:

+I want to showcase the food that we offer and highlight positive reviews
+- Discuss:
+- Define Acceptance:
+- Identify Task Required:
+- Verify Completion:

 ## C) Developer Stories
 I want to avoid any possibility of double bookings
 - Discuss: